jdw353/google-workspace-apps-script-toolbox/google-chat-updates-bot/README.md

 -   Apps Script (https://www.googleapis.com/auth/script.external_request)

 ### Configuration
-There are 4 variables in the code itself that may require modification before execution:
+There are 7 variables in the code itself that may require modification before execution:
--   MAX_CONTENT_CHARS: the length of the article summary that is included in theChat card
 -   MAX_INIT_UPDATES: when initializing the script, how many initial posts tosend to a room
+-   MAX_CONTENT.CHARS: the length of the article summary that is included in theChat card
--   MAX_CONTENT_UPDATES: the number of new updates to send.
+-   MAX_CONTENT.UPDATES: the number of new updates to send.
 Generally does not need to be updated
 -   TRIGGER_INTERVAL_HOURS: how often the script will check for updates
+-   NOTIFY_HOURS.START: hour of the day after which notifications can be sent (local time)
+-   NOTIFY_HOURS.END: hour of the day after which no notifications should be sent (local time)
+-   NOTIFY_WEEKEND: whether the script should run on the weekend (local time)

 ### Extensibility
 This script was made to handle the various formats of the supported Google blogs.
 However, it can easily be extended to support other feed formats or webhook platforms.